“What’s eating you?” the bartender asked.

-“GET!
-OUT!”
+“Get!
+Out!”
 Lewis yelled.
 He pounded both fists down on the cocktail table.
-The heavy mirrored tabletop shattered under the blow, disintegrated into a shower of broken glass.
+The heavy mirrored tabletop shattered under the blow, disintegrating into a shower of broken glass.
 Shelby recoiled, then ran from the piano lounge.
 She didn’t look back.

 Lewis held his hands up in front of his face.
 Shards of glass were embedded in his flesh.
 Dark rivers of blood ran down his wrists and dripped onto the floor.
 He felt no pain, only rage.
 He was angry at the girls for deceiving him, for making him think they were there for him, instead of the money.
 He was angry at himself for falling for it.
 And he was angry at Michaelson for, well, everything.

-A blur of motion drew Lewis’ attention towards the bar.
+A blur of motion drew Lewis’ attention toward the bar.
 The bartender had picked up a phone on the wall.
 He kept one eye on Lewis as he started to dial.
 Lewis saw him.
 “Hey!” he shouted.
-He jumped up, sending the chair tumbling backwards.
+He jumped up, sending the chair tumbling backward.
 He pushed the remains of the broken table out of his way.
 It crashed to the floor.
 Lewis’ shoes crunched on the broken glass.
-He strode towards the bar, plunging one of his bloodied hands deep in his pocket as he went.
+He strode towards the bar, plunging one of his bloodied hands deep into his pocket as he went.

 The bartender dropped the phone and raised his hands in front of his chest, palms out.
 “Please, don’t—”

 Lewis pulled out the thick wad of twenties he had withdrawn from the ATM earlier.
 He flung them at the bartender.
 The bartender flinched, shielding his face with his hands.
 A spray of blood droplets flew through the air with the money, peppering the bartender’s white shirt as the cash hit him in the chest and dropped to the floor.